-Courses supported by this grant may be intensive or span a full semester but must be for-credit and include a minimum of 30 classroom hours over at least 10 distinct days of instruction.
-Grant amounts are $10,000 per class for courses in countries that are members of the Organization for Security and Co-operation in Europe (OSCE) & $12,000 per course in nonmember countries.
+In-person courses may be intensive or span a full semester.
+Intensive courses must include a minimum of 30 classroom hours over at least 10 distinct days of instruction.
+In-person grant amounts are $10,000 per class for courses in countries that are members of the Organization for Security and Co-operation in Europe (OSCE) & $12,000 per course in nonmember countries.

 Preference is given to applicants who have invitations to teach at public universities.